BitEscrow/escrow-sdk/README.md

   - The `method` used to trigger those actions.
   - The `params` used to configure each method.

-> Note: Each method involves the creation / validation of a crypto-graphic proof.
+> Note: Each method involves the creation / validation of a cryptography proof.

 The sum of these definitions constitutes a `program` that can be executed.